 What this means is that whether you try to access the Dropbox website in your browser or connect via the app on your phone/tablet, you’ll come back with an error saying the service can’t be connected.

-For those who are traveling to do business in China, this can be a major inconvenience, particularly if you use Dropbox as a primary cloud storage for your files.
+For those who are traveling to do business, this can be a major inconvenience, particularly if you use Dropbox as a primary cloud storage for your files.

 With a little creativity, however, it is possible to restore access to Dropbox in China.
 Here’s how.